hrvthzslt/personal-site/content/posts/replace-slstatus-with-dwmblock-while-contemplating-performance/index.md

 <!--more-->

 These two status bars are primarily aimed to be used with the `dwm` window manager.
-This window manager has two important properties that make it different from others: it has the best default layout system (that I don't dare to mention by name in 2024) with the best window management implementation (tags > workspaces).
+This window manager has two important properties that make it different from others: it has the best window management implementation (tags > workspaces).
 And it is intended to be compiled by **you**.

 In the words of the suckless team: